Jump To:

 Choosing the best waterproof jacket for you is essential.
 This Waterproof Jacket guide outlines waterproof ratings, important features such as breathability and technical terms to help you find the right jacket for your next adventure.

 How waterproof a jacket is will depend on its waterproof rating.
-The higher a jacket’s waterproof rating, the longer the fabric will remain waterproof for.
+The higher a jacket’s waterproof rating, which can vary from 1,500 to 20,000, the more protection you will have from the elements.

-Jackets with a rating of 1,500mm to 2,000mm are suitable for everyday use, whether it be around town or walking the dog.
-These jackets may also be suitable for walkers or hikers who aren’t likely to get caught out in heavy, sustained rain.
+Jackets with up to 2,000mm are suitable for everyday use, whether it be around town or walking the dog.

-A rating of 5,000mm to 10,000mm is suitable for just about all weather conditions but equally at home in lesser ones, great for a Sunday stroll or a serious trek in bad conditions.
-These higher rated jackets will also be breathable.
+A rating of up to 5,000mm is suitable for just about all weather conditions but equally at home in lesser ones, great for a Sunday stroll or a trek in moderate rain.

 Waterproofness is tested to ensure the product meets the British Standard (which must be more than 1,500mm).
 Waterproof ratings are measured in millimetres using a Hydrostatic Head test.
 In a Hydrostatic Head test, the fabric is pulled tight under a 1 inch diameter sealed tube of water.
 This is then observed over 24 hours to ascertain how many millimetres of water the fabric can withstand before it soaks through.
 The level at which water starts to come through the fabric is the hydrostatic head, which is measured in mm.
 See the below video for more information.